-The analysis focused on 57 patients who were scheduled to receive up to eight doses of AV-GBM-1 over approximately six months.
-At the time of the analysis, surviving patients had completed therapy and had been followed between 7.2 and 24.2 months.
-The median length of progression free survival was 10.0 months (95% CI 8.5 to 11.5 months), an improvement of approximately 45% compared to a median of 6.9 months (95% CI 5.8 to 8.2 months) progression free survival in the landmark study that established the standard of care for patients with newly diagnosed GBM.
-This represented a 38% reduction in risk of progression or death at 6.9 months.
+The analysis focused on the 57 Phase 2 patients who received eight doses of AV-GBM-1 over approximately six months.
+At the time of the analysis, surviving patients had completed therapy and had been followed between 10.1 and 27.6 months from enrollment.
+The median length of PFS was 10.4 months (95% confidence interval; 8.6 to 11.7 months), an improvement of approximately 50% compared to a median PFS of 6.9 months (95% confidence interval; 5.8 to 8.2 months) in the landmark STUPP study1 that established the standard of care for patients with newly diagnosed GBM.
+This represents a 42% reduction in the risk of progression or death at 6.9 months.
 Median survival has not been reached and will be assessed after the final patient has a minimum follow up of 15 months.
 Overall, the treatment was well tolerated.
 There were 54 serious adverse events among 28 of 57 patients but none were attributed to the vaccine.

-AV-GBM-1 is a novel immunotherapy consisting of autologous dendritic cells loaded with autologous tumor antigens derived from self-renewing tumor-initiating cells isolated from tumors after routine surgical debulking.
-The treatment is administered in a series of subcutaneous injections.
-The treatment is uniquely pan-antigenic, targeting multiple antigens from autologous tumor-initiating cells that are responsible for the rapid growth of the disease.
+AV-GBM-1 is a novel immunotherapy consisting of autologous dendritic cells loaded with autologous tumor neoantigens derived from self-renewing tumor-initiating cells isolated from tumors after routine surgical debulking.
+The treatment is administered to patients via subcutaneous injection.
+The treatment is uniquely pan-antigenic, targeting multiple antigens, including all neoantigens, from autologous tumor-initiating cells that are responsible for the tumor growth.

-AIVITA is currently conducting three clinical studies in the United States investigating its platform immunotherapy in patients with ovarian cancer, glioblastoma and melanoma.
-AIVITA is also seeking conditional commercial approval of its melanoma treatment in Japan.
+AIVITA is currently conducting two clinical studies in the United States investigating its platform immunotherapy in patients with GBM and melanoma.